hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 A GraphQL field describes a discrete piece of information.
 This information could be simple or complex with relationships between data.

-In the above document, everything enclosed within the operation are fields. (author, id and name).
+In the above document, everything enclosed within the operation is fields. (author, id, and name).

 ```
 author {